wofr06/lesspipe/README.md

  not, `pygmentize`, `source-highlight`, `code2color` and `vimcolor` are tried.
 Among these colorizers a preferred one can be forced for coloring by setting the ENV variable **LESSCOLORIZER** to the name of the colorizer.
- For `pygmentize` and `bat/batcat` also a restricted set of options can be set:
+ For `pygmentize` and `bat/batcat` a restricted set of options can be added:
 ```
         LESSCOLORIZER='pygmentize -O style=foo'
         LESSCOLORIZER='bat --style=foo --theme=bar'